MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 What is `@Mod`?
 -------------

 `@Mod` is the annotation indicating that the class is a *Mod entry point* for Forge Mod Loader.
 It contains various bits of Metadata that the mod will use as well as modifiers that tell Forge how to handle your mod.
-For instance, Forge supports mods written in `Java` and `Scala`, so if you write your mod in `Scala`, you'll need to also set `modLanguage = "scala"` in the `@Mod` annotation so Forge know how to deal with your mod.
+For instance, Forge supports mods written in `Java` and `Scala`, so if you write your mod in `Scala`, you'll need to also set `modLanguage = "scala"` in the `@Mod` annotation so Forge uses the `Scala` compatibility behaviours instead of the default `Java` ones.

 Now, the `@Mod` annotation can take quite a few arguments, but the only three *required* ones are `modid`, `name`, and `version`.
 * `modid` is the unique identifier and *internal* name of the mod, and takes a `String`.
 Usually, this is the same name as the mod, but has some special requirements for the naming convention; namely, it has to be *less than* 64 characters long, and *all lowercase*.
 Having `modid = "SomeReallyLongAndCamelCasedNameForYourModIDWillNotWorkAndMakeForgeReallyReallyAngry"` is a no-no. It's used internally by Forge and by other Mod Developers that wish to find your mod through Forge (for instance, to use your APIs).